valishedgehog/simple-todo/README.md

 # Simple todo app

 This is simple todo app build with React.js, GraphQL and Tachyons CSS library, deployed on heroku and hasura.
-It is a part of udemy course on React.js
+It is a part of udemy course on React.js.
+Written in ES6 JavaScript standart and in modern React.js using React Hooks.

 ## Installing